AXIA-JS/api/UPGRADING.md

 ## 0.97.1 (and newer)

 The 0.97 series lays the groundwork to allow type registration  to be ties to a specific chain and a specific Api instance.
 In the past, 2 Api instances in the same process would share types, which mean that you could not connect to 2 independent chains with different types.
-This is very problematic for AXIACoin chains, where the idea is to connect to multiple chains.
+This is very problematic for AXIA chains, where the idea is to connect to multiple chains.

 When using the Api, a new `Registry` will be created on using `new Api(...)` or `Api.create(...)` and this will be transparently passed when creating types.
 In the cases where you create type instances explicitly or create type classes for injection, you would need to make adjustments.